usaid-cs/yesterday-i-learned/sql.md

 - Show columns for a table: [`PRAGMA table_info(table_name);`](https://stackoverflow.com/a/948204/1558430) (text table) or `.schema tablename` (SQL to create that table).
 - Select from a table with column names: `.headers on`
 - Close database (or quit the dumb shell): `.exit`

+# PL/SQL

+- I don't think [PL/SQL](https://www.guru99.com/sql-vs-pl-sql.html) is like SQL at all... [it's like a third-generation programming language that you can write an entire program with](https://docs.oracle.com/cd/A97630_01/appdev.920/a96624/01_oview.htm#7106). **You don't even interact with the DB with PL/SQL**.
+You can have SQL inside PL/SQL though.